Sleep Medicine Examination – Requirements and Application for Somnologists

 Requirements

-- A minimum of 12 months full-time (or equivalent duration if part-time) spent in the SMC.
+- A minimum of 12 months full-time (or equivalent duration if part-time) spent in the SMC by the end of the application period.
 If the applicant has worked in more than one SMC, a minimum period of 6 months must have been spent at one of the centres.

 - Extensive experience within their specialised field, with sufficient experience across other sleep-wake disorders to ensure safe and competent practice.
-This includes specialised evaluation and clinical care of at least 100 patients from the different disciplines of sleep medicine (incl. sleep-breathing disorder, insomnia disorder, hypersomnia, movement disorder, circadian disorder).
+This includes specialised evaluation and clinical care of at least 100 patients from the different disciplines of sleep medicine (including sleep-related breathing disorder, insomnia disorder, hypersomnia, movement disorder, circadian disorder).

-- Sleep Scientists: Interpretation of sleep diaries, questionnaires and rating scales, psychometric evaluation as well as physiological monitoring.
-The applicant should have experience of actigraphy and polysomnography (with hook-up, nighttime surveillance and scoring, interpretation and reporting of studies), ambulatory cardio-respiratory recording, and Multiple Sleep Latency Testing (MSLT) or Maintenance of Wakefulness Testing (MWT) procedures.
+- Experience of actigraphy and polysomnography (with hook-up, nighttime surveillance and scoring, interpretation and reporting of studies), ambulatory cardio-respiratory recording, and Multiple Sleep Latency Testing (MSLT) or Maintenance of Wakefulness Testing (MWT) procedures.

-- In relation to treatment, the applicant (except Sleep Scientists) should have generic skills, including patient education, treatment delivery, progress review, provision of motivation and support, in addition to having extensive experience within their professional discipline.
+- In relation to treatment, the applicant should have generic skills, including patient education, treatment delivery, progress review, provision of motivation and support, in addition to having extensive experience within their professional discipline.

-- Of the minimum 100 cases evaluated, at least 75% will involve active management of a treatment episode or episodes and monitoring of patient progress and outcome.
-This consideration applies to both physicians and psychologists.
+- Of the minimum 100 cases evaluated, at least 75% would have involved active management of a treatment episode or episodes and monitoring of patient progress and outcome.

-* Alternatively, a detailed reference letter from another ESRS Somnologist may be submitted.
+- a detailed reference letter from another certified-ESRS Somnologist

 - Pevernagie et al. EU Guidelines for the Certification of Professionals in Sleep Medicine: Report of the Task Force of the ESRS.
 J. Sleep Research (2009) 18, 136-141. https://onlinelibrary.wiley.com/doi/10.1111/j.1365-2869.2008.00721.x